TopiasM/LinkCatalog/README.md

   - `Create Og Image` creates an og-image when a page is added to the DynamoDB table

 ### Frontend
-`web` folder contains the Preact frontend that Serverless Framework serves to an s3 bucket on deployment. `page-create` and `page-update` API calls create a new static page in the s3 bucket.
+`web` folder contains the Preact frontend that Serverless Framework serves to an s3 bucket on deployment. `page-create` and `page-update` API calls create a new static page in the s3 bucket

  ### To-do
   - Home page